pschaldenbrand/cmmc_cvpr21.github.io/artworks.md

 with the piece show how the human voice is transformed into a digital object and that could be analyzed, recorded, transformed, stored, and used, questioning the concept, sense and value of the information, privacy and freedom in our contemporary society, also questioning the relevance of the information collected in surveillance systems, and the ethical and political limits in this type of devices.
+[Project link](http://www.estebanagosin.cl/eng/the_ear.html)

 ---